 - PHIL/CSC/MATH 401A and 401B do count in the math minor requirements.
 Since these courses are offered by the Philosophy department (not in the College of Science), the cross-listing has been preserved.

-- Either CSC 245 or CSC 473 may be used in the math minor, but not both courses.
+- ONE course from CSC 244, CSC 245, or CSC 473 may be used in the math minor, but not more than one.

 - Sorry, though the College of Engineering offers some courses with significant math content, they do not fit the criteria for use in a math minor.

 Something to keep in mind: graduate programs and employers who view a student's transcript will expect to see a minimum number of MATH courses for a student earning a math minor.
 Likewise, students earning the SDS minor should have DATA courses on their transcript.